Pie KiwiSaver Scheme Review

 Who is the Pie KiwiSaver Scheme Suited To?

-- With free fees for anyone under 13 and a minimal fee of $2.50 per month for those aged 13 to 17, or with a balance of less than $5,000, the Pie KiwiSaver Scheme is immediately attractive to students and anyone working for the first time.
+- With free fees for anyone under 13, the Pie KiwiSaver Scheme is immediately attractive to students and anyone working for the first time.

-- If you're looking for an actively managed fund supported by traders and analysts, the both the Balanced and Growth funds may meet your expectations.
+- If you're looking for an actively managed fund supported by traders and analysts, the the Balanced, Growth and Aggressive funds may meet your expectations.

 Standout Features: